 Mobile’s NAACP Chapter President Ronald Ali has led the community panel that selected and worked with the SCORE participants.
 He said the change in tactics has given people who used to feel like “prisoners in their own neighborhoods” an opportunity to work together with law enforcement.

 “It does us no good to take fathers and breadwinners from their homes and families,” Ali said.
 “It’s the not the best way or the socially accepted way to make a living, but sometimes people get off track and they use corruption to take care of their families.
 In this situation, it’s illegal drugs.
 In other forms, people have businesses and they commit fraud.
 They usually end up incarcerated as well.”

-Though some criticized the program for its leniency, Barber has maintained the goal of SCORE was always community improvement as much as crime prevention, and a month shy of the program’s first anniversary, he believes the approach has been effective.
+Though some criticized the program for its leniency, Barber said SCORE has always been about community improvement as much as crime prevention.
+A month shy of the program’s first anniversary, he believes the approach has been effective in the Campground.

 “The environment that this type of open-air drug market was in has ceased,” he claimed.
 “I can’t say it doesn’t have problems, but it is not what it was where we were seeing 650 drug transactions coming from a single house.”

 Indeed the Campground is not entirely free from problems, as evidenced by an assault reported only days ago where police say a man was “shot in the neck for no reason.”
 However, police say things in the area are much improved from this time last year.

 Ali agreed and said SCORE has affected more than the seven who are expected to complete the program in March.